How did Cecchetti develop his teaching Method ‘The Days of the Week’?

 From the 1860’s onwards, Italian ballet training advanced virtuosic technique in both men and women.
 Thanks to improvements in pointe-shoe making, ballerinas such as Carlotta Brianza, Virginia Zucchi and Pierina Legnina dazzled audiences with their daring turns, jumps and balances.
-But all was not razzle-dazzle: the Italian school was acclaimed throughout Europe for purity of line, elegance in port de bras and a seemingly effortless agility, alongside the most vivid mime and art of gesture.
+The Italian school was acclaimed throughout Europe for purity of line, elegance in port de bras and a seemingly effortless agility, alongside the most vivid mime and art of gesture.
 What were the concepts underlying all this?
-However had it been achieved?
-For the answer to become intelligible, the world had to await the emergence of Maestro Enrico Cecchetti, teacher and ballet master.
+Enter the scene: Maestro Enrico Cecchetti, teacher and ballet master.

+Cecchetti worked out the Method in order to build a well-rounded dancer, as confident and effective in allegro as in adagio technique.
 And there was good reason for so doing.
-Cecchetti worked out the Method in order to build a well-rounded dancer, as confident and effective in allegro as in adagio technique.
 Across the Week’s six days of classes, it proceeds through the full range of steps, movement qualities, dynamics and spatial planes, leaving nothing to mood, chance or caprice on the teacher’s part.
-One may thus surmise that Cecchetti intended to “close all loop-holes” that is, ward off the risk that another teacher, left to his own devices, ignore entire areas of technique that he might dislike or find boring.
+One may thus surmise that Cecchetti intended to “close all loop-holes” that is, ward off the risk that another teacher, left to his own devices, ignore entire areas of technique that he might dislike, couldn’t do in his own practice, or find boring.

-By the early Twentieth Century, Cecchetti’s pupils – Pavlova, Nijinsky, Karsavina, Lopokhova, Dolin, Markova, Preobrazhenskaya, Spessivtseva, Kyasht, Idizkowski, Massine, Lifar, Nemchinova, Egorova, Rambert, de Valois and so many others – had won him the crown of one of the great teachers of all time.
+By the early Twentieth Century, Cecchetti’s pupils – Pavlova, Nijinsky, Karsavina, Lopokhova, Dolin, Markova, Preobrazhenskaya, Spessivtseva, Kyasht, Idizkowski, Massine, Lifar, Nemchinova, Egorova, Rambert, de Valois in Europe and Fornaroli, Craske and Celli in the USA, van Praagh in Australia and many others worldwide – had won him the crown of one of the great teachers of all time.

 At the outset, a misunderstanding should be cleared away.
 At no point was Cecchetti’s Method designed for children too young to be consciously aware of a principle.
 It was for the Imperial Theatre’s most gifted theatrical artists that Cecchetti originally invented these exercises.
 After the Great War, when he opened his London school in 1918, he taught advanced students and professionals who wished to perfect their already considerable skills.
 Consequently, his Method is neither gradual, nor suitable for drop-in classes.
 It came into the world all of a piece, a single, fully-formed concept, where all the parts – each Day of the Week – are intrinsic to and indispensable to the whole.

-Monday – Les Assemblés: The Line of Aplomb
+Monday – Des Assemblés: The Line of Aplomb

 Amplifying épaulement as the limbs deploy farther away from the centre, in action both en-dehors and en-dedans

-Thursday: Les Jetés: Weight transfer in the air
+Thursday: Des Jetés: Weight transfer in the air

 Suspension/the aerial plane